hun-a/simple_tetris/README.md

 2. **Gameplay:**
    - Pieces fall from the top of the screen
-   - Use arrow keys to move and rotate pieces
+   - Use arrow keys OR WASD keys to move and rotate pieces
+   - See the next piece in the preview area on the right
    - Complete horizontal lines to clear them and score points
+   - Use the lock delay to adjust pieces after they land
    - Game speed increases as you progress through levels
    - Game ends when pieces reach the top